awsdocs/aws-java-developer-guide-v2/doc_source/examples-pagination.rst

 Iterate over Objects
 ====================

-This next examples show ways to iterate over the objects returned in the response instead of the pages of response.
+The following examples show ways to iterate over the objects returned in the response instead of in the pages of the response.

 Use a Stream
 ------------